NetApp/harvest/cmd/poller/plugin/README.md

 # Max

 Max creates a new collection of metrics (Matrix) by calculating max of metric values from an existing Matrix for a given label.
-For example, if the collected metrics are for volumes, you can create max at nodes or svms level.
+For example, if the collected metrics are for disks, you can create max at the node or aggregate level.
+Refer [Max Examples](#max-examples) for more details.

 ### Max Rule syntax